-- Contact the school to arrange an appointment to see your child's class teacher. - The Inclusion Manager and the Head Teacher are also available: contact the school office for an appointment. - All information from outside agencies can be discussed with you if necessary. - At the Key Stage 1 (infant) some children have a home/school diary to support communication between you and school. - A child with an EHCP will have a home/school diary (if necessary) throughout the key stages.
+- Contact the school to arrange an appointment to see your child's class teacher. - The Inclusion Manager and the Head Teacher are also available; contact the school office for an appointment. - All information from outside agencies can be discussed with you if necessary. - In Key Stage 1 (infant), some children have a home/school diary to support communication between the school and you. - A child with an EHCP will have a home/school diary (if necessary) throughout the key stages.